polymeer/RaspberryPi3-DNS-DHCP-Server-Debian-Stretch/README.md

-# RaspberryPi3-DNS-DHCP-Server-Debian-Stretch
+# RaspberryPi3 DNS and DHCP-Server on Debian Stretch (9.3)

 Hello folks,

 I've setup a RasPi3 as DNS and DHCP server.
 Theese are the relating files.
 A firewall is recomended.

 Hope this is helpfull.
 Have fun

 Cheers